WebFiori/docs/introduction.md

 Web services play a crucial role in establishing communication channels between various application components, including front-end and back-end logic.
 While commonly utilized to connect web pages with the back-end, they can be integrated with diverse other front-end systems which are hosted in the web.

 WebFiori leverages the library [WebFiori HTTP](https://github.com/webfiori/http) to empower developers with robust web service functionalities.
-Implementing these services is straightforward, requiring developers to extend the pre-defined `webfiori\http\AbstractWebService` class.
+Implementing these services is straightforward, requiring developers to extend the pre-defined `WebFiori\Http\AbstractWebService` class.
 This approach promotes efficient development and fosters the creation of well-structured web services.

 For more information on web services, [check here](/learn/web-services).